kostajh/drupal-rebuild/README.md

-drupal-rebuild
+drubuild
 ==============

-Experimental rewrite of Drush Rebuild using Symfony2 components.
+drubuild (drupal + rebuild) is an experimental rewrite of Drush Rebuild using Symfony2 components.